scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ### Skill Proficiency
 Skill proficiencies are calculated based off the proficiency of the category they are under.
 Skills that you are proficient in (The skills you choose at character creation or learned through level ups) gain the full benefit of the categories proficiency.
 All other skills have a proficiency equal to half the categories level, rounded down.

+### Damage Dice
+There are two kinds of damage dice: Heavy and Light wound dice.
+When rolling damage you roll a number of Heavy and Light wound dice based on the attack.
+Damage dice is listed as two numbers denoting the Heavy wound dice and Light wound dice.
+For example, an attack that deals `1/2` would roll 1 Heavy wound die and 2 Light wound dice.

+Heavy wound dice have an equal chance of dealing 2, 1, or 0 damage.
+Light wound dice have an equal chance of dealing 1 or 0 damage.

+### Critical Success
+A roll is considered a Critical Success if:
+- The roll has more Successes than the opposing roll.
+- The roll has more Criticals than the opposing roll.

+Critical rolls can have a variety of effects, usually outlined by the attack or ability that triggered the roll.
+Damaging attacks that Critically Succeed always deal a minimum of 1 damage.

 ### Downed
 When a player is reduced to 0 wounds they are put into a Downed state.
-While Downed, a creature can take no actions.Other creatures can attempt to revive a player by healing them or making a Biology check, adding a terrible die for every wound of damage in the attack that Downed the player.
-On success (or when healed) the player regains half of their maximum wounds, rounded up, and is put into a Bloodied state.
+While Downed, a creature can take no actions.
+Other creatures can attempt to revive a player by healing them or making a Biology check, adding a terrible die for every wound of damage in the attack that Downed the player.
+On success (or when healed) the player regains half of their maximum wounds, rounded up, and is put into an Injured state.
 Downed creatures automatically revive at the end of an encounter as if they were revived.

-When a player is Downed while in a Bloodied state they can no longer be revived.
+When a player is Downed while in a Injured state they can no longer be revived.
 Instead they roll an Outcome, using a wound die.
 On a wound the player dies, otherwise reviving on a blank.
-Players remain in a Bloodied state until they complete a long rest.
+Players remain in a Injured state until they complete a long rest.

 While Downed, creatures can still be targeted by attacks and take damage.
 When taking damage they make a Survival check, adding a bad die for every wound in the attack.
 On failure they are killed.
-Bloodied players use terrible dice instead of bad dice.
+Injured players use terrible dice instead of bad dice.

 ### Outcome Rolls
 Some abilities, attacks, or random effects may require you to roll a single die to determine an outcome.
 This can come in many forms, but is usually used to determine the severity of an outcome.
 For example, if you trip an alarm, the game master may make you roll a bad die to see who responds. a Blank roll could mean just a utility robot, a failure a lone guardsman, or on a Disaster an entire patrol.